remarkjs/remark-lint/packages/remark-lint-no-heading-indent/readme.md

 ## What is this?

-This package checks the indent of headings.
+This package checks the spaces before headings.

 ## When should I use this?

-You can use this package to check that headings are consistent.
+You can use this rule to check markdown code style.

 ## Presets